 Here are nine places you should be vacuuming (but aren’t).

 You’re not replacing the drive belt

 This belt wraps around the beater brush allowing it to turn.
-If it’s not working correctly, the beater brush won’t loosen dirt and debris from the carpet fibers.
+If it’s not working correctly, the beater brush won’t loosen dirt and debris from the carpet fibres.
 By flipping the power-head over, you can glance at the belt, looking for tears or cracks.
 If the belt looks loose, that’s another sign it’s time for a new belt.

 Storing attachments separately

 Attachments usually come with a storage spot, either on the vacuum itself or in a separate box or bag, yet it’s easy to get lazy.
 Sometimes, we leave a dusting brush or an upholstery tool on the side table instead of walking it down to the hall closet.
 Not that big of a deal, right?
 Until it gets lost or stolen by your puppy for her new chew toy.
 By storing the attachments together with the vacuum cleaner in a safe spot, parts are less likely to be damaged or get lost.